WHAT IS GOD’S AGAPE LOVE

 Love your enemies is the ultimate revelation that could be given into the character of God, showing how God treats all those who are in opposition to Him.
 Thus, the greatest revelation of God’s character is demonstrated by how He treats those who are categorized as evil, sinful, rebellious enemies.
 When Jesus instructs us to love our enemies, we may deduce that this primarily has first a direct application to Himself and to God the Father.
 The Father and Jesus Christ already have this rule of governance in their character of agape love, and that is why Jesus Christ directs us to do the same:

 You have heard that it was said, ‘an eye for a eye and a tooth for a tooth.’
 But I tell you not to resist an evil person.
 But whoever slaps you on the right cheek, turn the other to him also.
-You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’
+You have heard that it was said, ‘You shall love your neighbour and hate your enemy.’
 But I say to you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you and persecute you that you may be sons of your Father in heaven; for He makes His sun rise on the evil and on the good, and sends rain on the just and on the unjust (Matthew 5: 38-39, 43, 44- 45).

 Once again we must reiterate that God would not ask us to do something that He Himself does not do.
-Before asking someone to conform to any rules of behavior, we must first ourselves conform to those rules.
+Before asking someone to conform to any rules of behaviour, we must first ourselves conform to those rules.
 We must be innately in possession of them and believe in what we are advocating ourselves; otherwise we would be called hypocrites.
 Jesus Christ places God as the quintessential example to be followed because agape love is of God and is a reflection of His character.
 According to Jesus Christ, God wants us to treat other people in the human family, especially those who are our enemies, with agape love, because God is like that Himself.
 God wants us, as His children, to reflect His character of agape because that is how He treats those that are in opposition to Him.
 In His eyes, what constitutes perfection is stated in the Sermon of the Mount.
 This is the spiritual understanding of perfection:

 That you may be sons of your Father in heaven; for He makes His sun to rise on the evil and the good, and sends rain on just and on the unjust. …Therefore you shall be perfect, just as your Father in heaven is perfect (Matthew 5: 45, 48).